 \section{Universal Reshetikhin-Turaev invariants of $G$-tangles}

 \pmX{\p_-X} \ppX{\p_+X} \TT{\mathcal{T}} \pvX{\p_vX}

-In this section we define the universal twisted invariant of a framed, oriented, $G$-tangle out of a ribbon Hopf group-coalgebra.
-In Subsection \ref{subs: inv of G-knots} we explain how to get invariants of framed and unframed $G$-knots as closures of $(1,1)$-$G$-tangles.
+In this section we define the universal twisted invariant of a framed, oriented, $G$-tangle with no closed components out of a ribbon Hopf $G$-coalgebra.
+In Subsection \ref{subs: inv of G-knots} we explain how to get invariants of framed and unframed $G$-knots as closures of long $G$-knots.
 In Subsection \ref{subs: invs from TDDs} we specialize to twisted Drinfeld doubles and in Subsection \ref{subs: invs in Z-GRADED case} we explain how to lift our invariants to polynomials invariants whenever the Hopf algebras are $\Z$-graded.